minosworld/minos/README.md

 ## Live demos

 Try our live web client demos!
-Use the I/J/K/L keys to step and turn, and the arrow keys to strafe and look up or down.

 #### [MINOS for SUNCG](http://bitly.com/minos-demo-suncg)

 #### [MINOS for Matterport3D](http://bitly.com/minos-demo-mp3d)

+Use the I/J/K/L keys to step and turn, the arrow keys to strafe and look up or down, the R key to respawn, and the O key to update the agent observations panel on the right.

 ## Installing